-In the wake of the 2016 presidential election, Americans are discovering that they are more deeply divided than they had realized.
-Rising cross-partisan hatred is intensifying an “us versus them” attitude that motivates people to accept the worst possible version of the other side’s beliefs, and the most flattering version of their own.
+In the wake of the 2016 presidential election, Americans discovered that they were more deeply divided than they had realized.
+Rising cross-partisan hatred has been intensifying an “us versus them” attitude that motivates people to accept the worst possible version of the other side’s beliefs, and the most flattering version of their own.
 These visions are distorted and counterproductive, particularly in universities where the clash of ideas could be so conducive to learning and growth.
 OpenMind was developed to address these challenges.

-OpenMind is a free, interactive, psychology-based platform designed to foster intellectual humility, empathy, and mutual understanding across a variety of differences.
-OpenMind equips people with the essential cognitive skills and shared language to overcome their differences and work together to solve their collective problems.
-The OpenMind Platform provides a set of tools which universities, organizations, and corporations can use to depolarize their communities.
+OpenMind is an interactive, psychology-based platform designed to foster intellectual humility, empathy, and mutual understanding across a variety of differences.
+OpenMind equips people with skills and a shared